fundapps/TechDocs/README.md

 Our API methods return machine readable responses in XML format, including error conditions.

 ## Base URI
 If your Rapptr installation is available at https://company.fundapps.co/ the URI from which your API is available is https://company-api.fundapps.co/.
-API requests to our API must be made over HTTPS.
+All requests made to our API must be over HTTPS.

 ## Authentication
 You authenticate to the Rapptr API via HTTP Basic Authentication, using an API credential created by a Rapptr administrator within your organisation.
 You must authenticate for all requests.